 The sheen on laminate floors can be protected with a good rug pad.
 A carpet pad for laminate flooring is typically thin and rubberized to add an anti-slip benefit to the rug.

 Rug Pads USA suggests reading the manufacturer's recommendations for choosing a rug pad.
-Some laminate flooring manufacturers recommend using only natural rubber rug pads under rugs, while others ban the use of rubber on laminate flooring.
-Having this information can help you narrow down the type of rug and/or liner you should use on your laminate flooring.
+Some laminate flooring manufacturers recommend using only natural rubber rug pads under rugs, while others don't recommend the use of rubber backing materials on laminate flooring at all.
+Rubber tends to deteriorate over time and stick to the flooring.

 Once you have a good pad, it should be cut to about 2 inches smaller than the rug that will be placed on top.
 Doormats for laminate flooring will likely have an anti-slip feature, which usually consists of a thin layer of rubber or evenly spaced rubber dots.